Complement C3 (Blood)

 This test measures the amount of C3 proteins in your blood.
 These proteins are part

-of your complement system, an important part of your immune system that helps kill disease-causing bacteria
+of your complement system.
+This is an important part of your immune system.
+It helps kill bacteria and

-Complement component C3 is the most important and abundant protein in the complement
+C3 protein is the most important and abundant protein in the complement system.
+It

-especially in how they compare with other parts of the complement system, your healthcare
+compare with other parts of the complement system.
+With this information, your healthcare

-provider can diagnose and monitor treatment of certain diseases.
+provider can diagnose and track treatment of certain diseases.
 One of the diseases

-that commonly involves abnormal C3 is systemic lupus erythematosus, or lupus, an autoimmune
+that often causes abnormal C3 is systemic lupus erythematosus (SLE).
+Lupus is an autoimmune

 Why do I need this test?

-You may need this test if your healthcare provider suspects you have an autoimmune
+You may need this test if your healthcare provider thinks you may have lupus or another

 Rash in the shape of a butterfly across your cheeks